Vano2903/peggle-data-collector/README.md

 ```

 > :warning: **it wont work if you dont have the proper config.yaml**: only I ([the creator](https://www.github.com/Vano2903)) have the correct file, the config contains the youtube api key and the uri for the atlas cluster

+### What is this project

+peggle data collector is a summer homework, the main goal is to store the most ammount of games of [peggle](https://www.youtube.com/watch?v=IwvS8ft7DM8&list=PLkjetvDN3k23J8nTmlDOnxiP3ZXDdCIZD) recorded by [QDSS 2](https://www.youtube.com/channel/UC5GSO2hiHevgZUhSQIJNd2A) and show the respective data with google charts.
+The games are stored in a atlas cluster (mongo db) and using golang to create a api and webserver that show and let people query those games freely.
+(It was a project I already wanted to create, the summer homework was more like a excuse to me).

 ## TODO / v2.0